regan-karlewicz-finsight/rabbitmq-website/versioned_docs/version-3.13/management/index.md

 - `rabbitmq.tag:monitoring`
 - `rabbitmq.tag:policymaker`

-Follow the following steps to find out which scopes or permissions are carried in the token:
+Follow these steps to find out which scopes or permissions are carried in the token:
 1. Open your browwser's developer tool (e.g. in Chrome or Firefox, right-click on the page and click on *Inspect* menu option)
 2. Go to the tab *Application*
 3. Select the option *Storage* > *Local Storage* in the left panel